COFFEE WITH MITCH DOUGLAS, Tennessee Williams' Agent, Set for Provincetown Festival, Now thru 9/23

-Mitch Douglas, Tennessee Williams' last literary agent at ICM, will join the Provincetown Tennessee Williams Theater Festival in an informal conversation with Festival Curator David Kaplan over Coffee during the four-day festival taking place September 20-23, 2012.
+Mitch Douglas, Tennessee Williams' last literary agent at ICM, will join the Provincetown Tennessee Williams Theater Festival in an informal conversation with Festival Curator David Kaplan over Coffee during the four-day festival taking place tonight, September 20-23, 2012.

 Mitch Douglas, the shy son of a poor Kentucky coal miner, never dreamed he'd be rubbing elbows with Hollywood celebrities or that he would be representing Tennessee Williams, as well as Arthur Miller, or that he'd work with the musical theater's Kander and Ebb and with Shelley Winters on her life story through the powerhouse agency of ICM for over 20 years.